declarativesystems/r_profile/REFERENCE.md

 ### r_profile::linux::sudo

-R_profile::Linux::Sudo

-Configure sudo for linux using Puppet.
 We take a minimal approach to management by just making sure that the package is installed and that the files we want to manage exist at /etc/sudoers.d.

 This non-destructive approach lets us only manage the sections of configuration we want to